 To remind the player of the current instrument, each page has a header at the top, something like

 Currently, the only way to do this is to manually create a page header for each page.
 This approach is both laborious and error-prone.
 Copyist's Helper can do it automatically at the click of a button.
 What the plugin does is substitute for user-defined placeholders in page headers.
-To use the plugin, a copyist first creates one or more page headers in each part, something like
+To use the plugin, a copyist first creates one or more page headers, something like

 This header can have any font or placement attributes the copyist needs.
 It can also be global (i.e., on every page or all but page one, etc.) The plugin searches all page headers for the placeholders and substitutes the staff name and/or the current instrument name as specified.
 Even though a source header may be global, if the current instrument name is different on different pages, the plugin creates as many different headers, assigned to the correct pages, as needed to accommodate changes in the instrument name.
 For documents with multiple staves, the staff name is taken from the first group name that spans the entire scroll view staves.
 If none is found, the plugin uses the topmost staff in scroll view.
 The instrument name is taken from the topmost staff of the first system on the page.